+Proposal 2-1: To determine whether it is necessary to support Full Migration, the technical discussion should be performed starting from the concept of two logical IAB-DUs at the boundary IAB node, and include at least the following issues:

+Service interruption reduction

+The support of two logical IAB-DUs

+F1 setup procedure

+Cell switching

+Signalling storm

+Any other issues to consult with other WGs, e.g. Issues of simultaneously active IAB-DUs, etc.

 Proposal 3-1: the common inter-donor topology transport mechanism is selected from the candidate options 4 and 5 for BAP routing across two topologies for all scenarios, i.e., inter-donor migration of single-connected IAB node, inter-donor topology redundancy and inter-donor RLF recovery.